symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Once the Catapult Service is running, it will generate a set of :doc:`accounts <../../concepts/account>` containing XEM.

+1. Find the key pairs which contain XEM under the section ``nemesis_addresses``.

 .. code-block:: bash

     $> cd  build/generated-addresses/
     $> cat raw-addresses.yaml

-Under the section ``nemesis_addresses`` find the key pairs which contain XEM.
-Take the first key pair as Alice's account, and copy the private key.
-From the second one, use the address to represent Bob's account.
+ 2. Take the first key pair as Alice's account, and copy the private key.

+ 2. Take the second key pair as Bob's account, and copy the address.

 **Installing nem2-camel**

 .. note:: nem2-camel requires at least Java version 8.

-Download the latest |nem2-camel-jar| package release, and run:
+1. Download the latest |nem2-camel-jar| package release, and run:

 .. code-block:: bash

     $> java -jar nem2-camel.jar --url http://localhost:3000

-After the service is up, use ``0.0.0.0:9000`` as the new proxy url.
+2. After the service is up, use ``0.0.0.0:9000`` as the new proxy url.

 **Sending the transfer transaction**

-Alice creates a :doc:`Transfer Transaction <../../concepts/transfer-transaction>`, sending ``10 XEM`` to Bob and signs it with her account.
+1. Alice creates a :doc:`Transfer Transaction <../../concepts/transfer-transaction>`, sending ``10 XEM`` to Bob and signs it with her account.

 .. example-code::